 An example might be a "shipping" domain that contains intents for "delivery status", "update address", etc. This "shipping" intent domain could be linked to automation dialogs that do various shipping tasks.

-This directs your automation to be more flexible and respond to a wider variety of user input; instead of looking for specific patterns in user input (for example, the pattern "bill"), the automation will use our NLU engine to look for the intent specified and trigger the interaction you configured to respond to this intent.
+This directs your automation to be more flexible and respond to a wider variety of user input; instead of looking for specific patterns in user input (for example, the pattern "bill"), the automation will use an NLU engine to look for the intent specified and trigger the interaction you configured to respond to this intent.
 Therefore, once you configure your intents with robust Training Phrases, expressions like "I have a question about billing", "Looking to check my account" or "What's my billing status?" yield the same intent and, thus, the same response from the automation.

 Adding a Domain